ArielCyber/PQBench/library/sender.md

 When the script finishes successfully, the sender will listen on **port 5000**.
 To verify, open **Safari** inside the VM and navigate to:
 `http://localhost:5000`

+## Additional Notes

+* When making any changes to any *.sh file, make sure to run `dos2unix filename.sh` to make sure there aren't any invisible non Unix characters!